statabs-test/indikatoren/README.md

 ##Create png files of each chart within an indikatorenset
 - In Chrome, open print.html&Indikatorenset=indikatorensetname
 - Chrome will download a png file of each chart in the given Indikatorenset to the local downloads directory.
 You can then manually move them to their target folder.
+- To preview single charts in print view, use chart.html with the url parameter "view=print", e.g. chart.html?view=print&id=5824.

 ##Manually create svg thumbnails